DIY Advent Decor (Alternative Advent Wreath)

 From a distance, these paper tags look just like vintage enamel tags.

-(PS I once faked vintage enamel tags before, you can see them on this Advent Table Decoration)
+(PS I once faked vintage enamel tags before, you can see them and learn how I made them in this Advent Table Decoration)

 And then all I had to do was prettify the vignette.